Getting Your Home Ready to Sell in 9 Easy Steps

 3. Tackle those neglected weekend maintenance projects

-Chances are, you have projects that have been sitting on your to-do list for a while that you haven’t quite gotten around to.
+You probably have some projects on your to-do list that you haven’t gotten around to yet.
 As you’re getting your home ready to sell, it’s important to complete these tasks.
-That’s because they will tell a broader story about your home to the buyer.
-If an interested person spots even small repairs that need to be done, they often suspect there are other areas that need fixing up.
-And that may hurt the sale.
+They help paint a complete picture of your home for buyers.
+If someone notices even minor repairs that still need attention, they might wonder if there are more issues lurking, which could hurt your sale.

 As you get your house ready for a sale, take care of any repairs, big or small, before a home inspector or appraiser finds them.
 All of those little annoyances you’ve grown accustomed to — like the leaky kitchen faucet, the squeaky door hinges, or the broken refrigerator drawer — could lead buyers to assume that the rest of the house hasn’t been well-maintained.

-“This will save you money because you won’t have to pay the appraiser to come do a reinspection of your repairs,” points out Angela Miller, an appraiser with Miller Appraisals.
+“This will save you money because you won’t have to pay the appraiser to come do a reinspection of your repairs,” points out Angela B. Miller, an appraiser with Miller Appraisals in Chesapeake, Virginia.

 4. Deep clean your home